The Verdict: Completing the screenplay

 Next, Zanuck and Brown contacted Sidney Lumet to direct, sending him the Bridges and Allen screenplays.
-After reading the various drafts, Lumet decided the story's grittiness was fast devolving and he told the producers he would do the film, but that he chose Mamet's original script (they did not know he was aware of its existence).
+After reading the various drafts, Lumet decided the story's grit was fast devolving and he told the producers he would do the film, but that he chose Mamet's original script (they did not know he was aware of its existence).
 In Lumet's opinion, the rewrites were getting worse because Redford "was slowly shifting the emphasis on the character.
 Mamet had written a drunk hustling his way from one seedy case to another until one day he sees a chance for salvation and, filled with fear, takes it.
 The star [Redford] kept eliminating the unpleasant side of the character, trying to make him more lovable so that the audience would 'identify' with him."

 While preferring Mamet's script, Lumet did identify a couple of problems in it, but he believed they were fixable.
 Unlike Zanuck, when Lumet spoke to Mamet, he was able to get the writer's consent to make script changes.
 Lumet recalled that he and Mamet only had to revise one or two scenes, in particular, supplying a resolution to the trial, as Zanuck and Brown had initially suggested.
 Paul Newman was approached about starring in the film.
 He requested all versions of the script, and he too chose the Mamet script and agreed to play Frank Galvin.